 A whole spectrum of problems serious scale modelers will appreciate is related to the many “nose art” photos taken of various Liberators that participated in TIDAL WAVE.
 It is a huge problem to track the accurate name (or names) carried on TW aircraft during the mission.
 A mountain of incorrect information has been published in books and on the internet.

 In particular, the two 9th Air Force bomb groups (98th & 376th) were notorious for renaming aircraft, and even changing the Field Numbers (large two-digit numbers painted on the nose and/or fin).
 Very often when a new crew took over an old plane the previous nickname and artwork was changed on one or both sides of the nose.

-At least one model airplane decal company has depicted wrong “Hail Columbia” for John Kane’s ship on the mission.
-They didn’t realize that although Kane previously flew a ship he’d named “Hail Columbia,” for an extended period prior to TIDAL WAVE a different crew had flown it on combat missions.
+At least one model airplane decal company has depicted wrong “Hail Columbia” markings for John Kane’s ship on the mission.
+They didn’t realize that although Kane previously flew this ship, which he’d named “Hail Columbia,” for an extended period prior to TIDAL WAVE a different crew had flown it on combat missions.
 When Kane decided to fly his old ship on the mission he had completely different artwork painted on the nose–even though it had the same name.
 Same ship, same name, completely different nose art.

 The three 8th Air Force bomb groups sent to the desert for TIDAL WAVE (44th, 93rd, and 389th) had the same issue, but to a lesser degree and generally not during the time they were deployed to North Africa.